-The Acer Predator 17 represents everything that’s right with the best gaming laptops in 2017, as well as the places where they’re still miles behind the rest of the curve at the same time.
+Acer is one of the best gaming laptop brands and here is their latest.
 Read on in our Acer Predator 17 review to find out what we loved (and hated) about this gamer’s paradox in a box.

 Price: $2,445.55 on Amazon

 - Incredible performance across the board